jfcwts/margo-banckaccount/README.md

  ·         US 1:

 In order to save money
 As a bank client
 I want to make a deposit in my account

  ·         US 2:

 In order to retrieve some or all of my savings
 As a bank client
 I want to make a withdrawal from my account

  ·         US 3:

 In order to check my operations
 As a bank client
 I want to see the history (operation, date, amount, balance) of my operations

-# Technologies
+# Technologies & architecture
 Java

 SOLID
+* single responsibility
+* open / closed principle
+* liskov principle
+* Interface segregation principle
+* Dependency inversion principle

 2 design pattern